django-cms/django-cms/docs/how_to/custom_plugins.rst

 they're logged in, or as Guest if they're not.

 Now let's take a closer look at what we did there.
-The ``cms_plugins.py`` files are where you should define your subclasses of :class:`cms.plugin_base.CMSPluginBase`, these classes define the different plugins.
+The ``cms_plugins.py`` files are where you should define your sub-classes of :class:`cms.plugin_base.CMSPluginBase`, these classes define the different plugins.